davidmnelson/profiles/README.md

-# profiles
+# Profiles
-Mobileconfig profiles for Apple operating systems.
+This is a collection of mobileconfig profiles for Apple operating systems.